Braces of Perfect Matching Width 2: Computing Perfect Matching Decompositions of Width Two

-Proving $\Abs{\Reach{G}{\lambda}{\Fkt{\lambda^{-1}}{j}}}-\Abs{\Prec{G}{\lambda}{\Fkt{\lambda^{-1}}{j}}}\leq 2$ for all $j\in\Set{1,\dots,\Abs{A}}$ by induction shows $\Width{\lambda}=2$ as $2\leq \Width{\lambda}$ since $G$ is a brace.
-If $j\in\Set{1,\Abs{A}-1,\Abs{A}}$, there is nothing to show.
-So, suppose $2\leq j\leq\Abs{A}-3$ and let $a\coloneqq\Fkt{\lambda^{-1}}{j}$.
+Proving $\Abs{\Reach{B}{\lambda}{\Fkt{\lambda^{-1}}{j}}}-\Abs{\Prec{B}{\lambda}{\Fkt{\lambda^{-1}}{j}}}\leq 2$ for all $j\in\Set{1,\dots,\Abs{V_1}}$ by induction shows $\Width{\lambda}=2$ as $2\leq \Width{\lambda}$ since $B$ is a brace.
+If $j\in\Set{1,\Abs{V_1}-1,\Abs{V_1}}$, there is nothing to show.
+So, suppose $2\leq j\leq\Abs{V_1}-3$ and let $a\coloneqq\Fkt{\lambda^{-1}}{j}$.
 That is, $a$ is chosen in the iteration for $i=j$ in \cref{step:choosea}.
 Let $P_a$ and $U_a$ be the sets $P$ and $U$ during this step of the algorithm.
 The set $P_a$ contains all vertices that were previously chosen by \cref{alg:order} and thus are smaller than $a$ with respect to $\lambda$.
-Hence $\Prec{G}{\lambda}{a}= P_a\cup\Set{a}$ and $\Prec{G}{\lambda}{\Fkt{\lambda^{-1}}{j-1}}=P_a$.
-With $a$ being chosen at step $j$, we know $\Abs{\Fkt{N}{a}\setminus\Fkt{N}{P_a}}\leq 1$.
+Hence $\Prec{B}{\lambda}{a}= P_a\cup\Set{a}$ and $\Prec{B}{\lambda}{\Fkt{\lambda^{-1}}{j-1}}=P_a$.
+With $a$ being chosen at step $j$, we know $\Abs{\Neighbours{a}\setminus\Neighbours{P_a}}\leq 1$.
 Therefore,

-Hence, by \cref{thm:width2elimination}, $\Width{\lambda}=2$ and therefore $\pmw{G}=2$.
+Hence, by \cref{thm:width2elimination}, $\Width{\lambda}=2$ and therefore $\pmw{B}=2$.

-Second, suppose $\pmw{G}=2$.
-By \cref{thm:width2elimination}, there exists an ordering $\sigma$ of $A$ with $\Width{\sigma}=2$.
-We have already seen that, if \cref{alg:order} returns an ordering $\lambda$, it will be of width $2$.
+Second, assume $\pmw{B}=2$.
+By \cref{thm:width2elimination}, there exists an ordering $\sigma$ of $V_1$ with $\Width{\sigma}=2$.
+We have already seen that if \cref{alg:order} returns an ordering $\lambda$, it is of width $2$.
 So what remains to show is that the algorithm returns an ordering.
+Suppose it does not.